CLICGameStarProjects/ICeLAN-Telegram/README.md

 If the file exists and is non-empty, then _write_ commands will be restricted to the specified admin users.
 Otherwise, _write_ commands are publicly available.

-The `.code` file contains the event's edition secret code for NFC cards.

 ## Commands

 ### _Read_ commands